Skip to main content

 Dan Saunders discovered an ATM glitch that allowed him to withdraw almost £1million and he still hasn't been arrested by police

-years passed and Saunders was finding it hard to come to terms with his
+Two years passed and Saunders was finding it hard to come to terms with his overnight riches, so he started seeing psychologists.

 The first one Saunders saw freaked out, saying she wasn’t qualified to help him.